 Control of the batch jobs can be done directly from the system administration workspace.
 The workspace displays the batch job information in a friendly way, segregated by status.

 Each batch job executed will be stored into the batch job history, which should be cleaned out depending on its frequency to avoid interfering with the batch processing performance.
 The options Batch job history clean-up and Batch job history clean-up (custom) can determine the limit of days the batch jobs history will be held into the system, the batch jobs where this process will be executed, and even the status will be applicable for the cleaning process.
 These tasks can also be scheduled as batch jobs.

-The standard security role enabled to execute, copy, modify and configure the batch jobs is the Batch manager, though the Batch maintains security privilege permissions granted.
+The standard security role enabled to execute, copy, modify and configure the batch jobs is the Batch manager, though it maintains security privilege permissions granted.

 This role also enables the manager to determine who will execute the Batch by changing the “Run by” option.

-To summarize, Batch Job processing in Microsoft Dynamics 365 Finance is a handy functionality that allows running several tasks in the background, allowing you to control its process thoroughly (from the server the task must be run, to who is responsible for managing the batch jobs).
+To summarize, Batch Job processing in Microsoft Dynamics 365 Finance is a handy functionality that allows running several tasks in the background, allowing you to control its process thoroughly (from the server the task must be run to whoever is responsible for managing them).
 Thus, ensuring team efficiency and avoiding congesting the systems.